el535/SpotifyRecommendation/README.md

 ![Combined](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Combined_Recs.JPG)

 ## Evaluation
 To quantify how well the recommendation system work, R-precision value is used.
-R-precision values are shown here:
+R-precision is the proportion of the top-R retrieved songs that are relevant for a playlist, where R is the number of relevant songs for the current query.
+Precision@k is also looked at, where Prcision@k is the number of relevant results among the top k retrieved songs.
 ![R-precision](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Precision.JPG)

 ## UI